-By the way, speaking of available crypto APIs and SDKs — that’s another decision you will need to delegate to your team.
-While they can use specific APIs, like Wyre API to quickly enable crypto on-ramps and off-ramps, or something like PayString to simplify management of payment addresses, anything more serious will need thorough investigation.
+By the way, speaking of available crypto APIs and SDKs from third-party service providers — that’s another decision you will need to delegate to your team as they help you build a bitcoin wallet.
+While they can use specific APIs, like Transak API to quickly enable crypto on-ramps and off-ramps, or something like PayString to simplify management of payment addresses, anything more serious will need thorough investigation.

 Let’s list a few technical questions your team will need to decide on so you better understand what goes into cryptocurrency wallet development:

 - different tokens require addresses on different blockchains — do you want to open them all automatically for all listed coins, for some cryptos, or upon the user’s request?

 - do your users know anything about transaction fees — do you want to include UI for them to fiddle around with this?